BruceJinProactive/pal-mono/README.md

 phi ws setup
 ```

 5. Duplicate folder `workspace/example_secrets` and rename it to `workspace/secrets`.
-Setup `workspace/secrets/dev_app_secrets.yml` to add keys and secrets in your environment variable.
+Setup `workspace/secrets/dev_app_secrets.yml` to add secrets in your environment variable.
+Please reach out to Kelvin to get these secrets.

 6. Build and run both API and web app locally